freerasmea/freerasmea.github.io/_posts/2016-05-11-all-out-for-detroit-june-13.md

 <br>No “I Support Rasmea” clothes, buttons, or signs.

 _**How to act in court?**_
-<br>- 	No talking in the courtroom
+<br>•	No talking in the courtroom
-<br>- 	No coming and going; if you leave the courtroom for anything other than an emergency, you will not be let back in.
+<br>•	No coming and going; if you leave the courtroom for anything other than an emergency, you will not be let back in.

 _**What not to bring to court?**_
-<br>-   No cell phones.
+<br>•	No cell phones.
-<br>- 	No cameras or recording devices.
+<br>•	No cameras or recording devices.
-<br>- 	No food or drink.
+<br>•	No food or drink.

 <br>
 **For everyone:**